csce585-mlsystems/innetwork-attack-detection/README.md

 ## Content
 ### documents
-Project Proposal.pdf : Documents with a description project Project Proposal.pptx : Slides with an overview of the project
+Project Proposal.pdf : Documents with a description project \n Project Proposal.pptx : Slides with an overview of the project